 Today Kate from PredictionHealth is chatting with Drs.
 Aspen Calkins and Scott Marquard, family medicine physicians at Thunderbird Family Medicine in Glendale Arizona to hear their insights on the current state of medical practice.

 Kate: Thanks so much for taking the time to answer some questions with us.
 We really look forward to learning from you and sharing your thoughts with our community.

 To get started, I’m really curious about what has changed in your medical practice over the past 5 years?

 Dr. M: We have expanded from 1 to 4 providers in the last 5 years and we’ve changed EMRs from Caretracker to Athenahealth.
 Also, we now use PredictionHealth (PH) daily for our clinic documentation.
 It was actually PH that allowed us to hire physician assistants.
 Having PredictionHealth create all of our notes has been huge because without the burden of documentation hanging over me, I can take extra time to teach our PAs.
 I can teach them like I would residents.

 Over the past year we’ve also been doing a lot more telehealth because of COVID.
-We’ve found that it hasn’t been hard for our staff to adapt, but it has been difficult getting some of our patient base to adopt the technology.
+We’ve found that [telehealth technology] hasn’t been hard for our staff, but it has been difficult getting some of our patient base to adapt to [telehealth].

 Dr. C: We bought and fully renovated a building and moved in the same month we switched EMRs (!!!)
 And, five years ago exactly, Scott was seeing many patients daily to keep the new business afloat and that meant struggling with charting to keep up.
 PredictionHealth has changed our time in and outside of the clinic.
 In the clinic we are more efficient, able to see more patients, and able to deal with more issues with each patient.
 Outside of the clinic we spend so much less time charting but still end up with highly detailed, accurate, and comprehensive notes.